What makes a compare-contrast essay successful?

 The first step to writing a successful compare and contrast essay is to make sure you understand the essay question.
 While students may occasionally be required to create the question for themselves, most of the time they will be provided with an essay question by their tutor or course handbook.
 Because some questions will focus on either comparing or contrasting instead of doing both, the following language structures have been included to help you recognise which question type you have:

-While there are many possible essay questions that you may encounter, for the remainder of this short course we’ll be focusing on the following example question:
+While there are many possible essay questions that you may encounter, for the remainder of this academic reader we’ll be focusing on the following example question: